PFAS Briefing: Drinking Water Regulation and Cleanups

 As a courtesy, ELI has made this installment of the PFAS Briefings available to the public at no charge.
 All other PFAS Briefings are free ONLY to ELI members; non-members must pay a $25.00 fee to attend any other PFAS Briefing.

-PFAS have been found in water systems nationwide, and with the U.S. Environmental Protection Agency’s mandated nationwide testing program for 29 PFAS chemicals now underway, new water suppliers are regularly discovering PFAS contamination in their systems.
-New drinking water regulations present significant technical, financial, and legal challenges for drinking water providers seeking to remediate their systems.
-In this month’s session, we will discuss the legal requirements for PFAS remediation in drinking water, as well as the solutions water providers can employ to successfully clean up these contaminants.
+PFAS has been found in water systems nationwide, and with an EPA-mandated nationwide testing program for 29 PFAS chemicals now underway, new water suppliers are regularly discovering PFAS contamination in their systems.
+New drinking water regulations present significant technical, financial and legal challenges for drinking water providers seeking to remediate their systems, and EPA’s recent announcement proposing changes to these same drinking water regulations creates further uncertainty for decision-makers.
+In this month’s session, we will discuss the shifting legal requirements for PFAS remediation in drinking water as well as the solutions water providers can employ to successfully clean up these contaminants.

 Speakers: